-The investment process is based on the following three stages:
+The investment process applied to the Sub-Fund is based on the following two stages:

-- Selection of the investment universe combining a financial and extra-financial approach in particular by excluding issuers which do not comply with our minimum standards for inclusion (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies; - Selection of securities based on a fundamental analysis, taking into account ESG criteria and the valuation of instruments; - Calibration of the modified duration and the overall credit risk of the Sub-Fund and the level of cash depending on the analysis of the interest rate and macroeconomic environments;
+- selection of the investment universe combining a financial and extrafinancial approach in particular by excluding issuers which have a highrisk profile in terms of corporate responsibility or country score (notably rating below 2/10 in the ESG proprietary tool) or exposed to major controversies, and - the selection of securities based on a fundamental analysis and taking into account ESG criteria and the valuation of instruments.

-The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders..., regardless of the sector of activities.
+The ABA scoring: proprietary tool of analysis and Corporate Responsibility Rating Corporate responsibility is a useful information's pool used to anticipate companies' risks especially looking at the interplay with their stakeholders: employees, supply chains, clients, local communities, and shareholders, regardless of the sector of activities.